-A charity generally is required to register with their state in order to solicit charitable contributions if state law requires.
+Specifically, a charity must register with their state in order to solicit charitable contributions if state law requires and others where it solicits funds.
 Currently, there are 39 states and the District of Columbia that have such requirements.1

 As each state has its own registration requirements, it is important to research the filing requirements (which change frequently), keep a list of the states in which your organization is registering and how far along in the registration process your organization is, and ensure registration deadlines are met.